Academic Success Advisement

 Health and Wellness Promotion at UCM is part of the broader Campus Community Health (CCH) office, which incorporates the University Health Center and the Counseling Center.
 Find information about CCH at ucmo.edu/cch.

 Online Sexual Assault Prevention: We believe you should have the opportunity to learn in a safe and civil environment, free from sexual and interpersonal violence.
-This engaging online program that provides you with important prevention skills and strategies to help promote respectful relationships.
+This engaging online program provides you with important prevention skills and strategies to help promote respectful relationships.
 All newly-admitted students are required to take this course.

 Friendship Families: This program connects international students with local families and individuals to help build cultural awareness and appreciation, while providing students with a sense of connection to the Warrensburg community.